twostraws/Unwrap/README.md

 Any help you can offer with this project is most welcome, and trust me: there are opportunities big and small, so that someone with only a few weeks of Swift experience can help.

-**However, before you start please read the [LICENSE.md](LICENSE.md) and [CONTRIBUTING.md](CONTRIBUTING.md) files inside this repository.** Although all the source code of Unwrap is available under the MIT license, the assets are not redistributable – please see the license for more detail.
+**However, before you start please read the [LICENSE.md](LICENSE.md) and [CONTRIBUTING.md](CONTRIBUTING.md) files.** Although all the source code of Unwrap is available under the MIT license, the assets are not redistributable – please see the license for more detail.

 If you’d like to help, here are some suggestions ordered from most easy to most difficult.
 I’ve added documentation to most if not all of the code, but there’s also a separate document in this repository called CONTRIBUTING.md that documents how the code is structured and how it works.